mentat-collective/emmy.js/README.md

 ## Build

-TLDR: `npm i && npx gulp && npm test`
+TLDR: `npm i && npm run release && npm test`

-You can use `npx gulp watch` to run shadow-cljs in watch mode, while working on the ClojureScript code.
+You can use `npm run watch` to run shadow-cljs in watch mode, while working on the ClojureScript code.